Meta-Semi: A Meta-learning Approach for Semi-supervised Learning: Abstract

 \section{Abstract}

 Deep learning based semi-supervised learning (SSL) algorithms have led to promising results in recent years.
 However, they tend to introduce multiple tunable hyper-parameters, making them less practical in real SSL scenarios where the labeled data is scarce for extensive hyper-parameter search.
 In this paper, we propose a novel meta-learning based SSL algorithm (\textit{Meta-Semi}) that requires tuning only one additional hyper-parameter, compared with a standard supervised deep learning algorithm, to achieve competitive performance under various conditions of SSL.
 We start by defining a meta optimization problem that minimizes the loss on labeled data through dynamically reweighting the loss on unlabeled samples, which are associated with soft pseudo labels during training.
 As the meta problem is computationally intensive to solve directly, we propose an efficient algorithm to dynamically obtain the approximate solutions.
 We show theoretically that \textit{Meta-Semi} converges to the stationary point of the loss function on labeled data under mild conditions.
-Empirically, \textit{Meta-Semi} outperforms state-of-the-art SSL algorithms significantly on the challenging semi-supervised CIFAR-100 and STL-10 tasks, and achieves competitive performance on CIFAR-10 and SVHN.
+Empirically, \textit{Meta-Semi} outperforms state-of-the-art SSL algorithms significantly on the challenging semi-supervised CIFAR-100 and STL-10 tasks, and achieves competitive performance on CIFAR-10 and SVHN.\footnote[1]{This work has been submitted to the IEEE for possible publication.
+Copyright may be transferred without notice, after which this version may no longer be accessible.}